satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

-Without a transparent and objective framework, journals have galed to a hierarchy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
+Without a transparent and objective framework, journals have gained hierarchicy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.